How To Write a Business Plan On Just One PowerPoint: A Free Template

 Why should you write your business plan in PowerPoint?

 If you’re writing your business plan on PowerPoint, you can mix your text and bullet points to create a visual presentation.
-This is a good way to break down some of the larger components in your business plan, like the company overview or marketing plan.
+This is an excellent way to break down some of the more significant components in your business plan, like the company overview or marketing plan.

-Yet, PowerPoint presentations are hard to distribute, and if you want to share your business plan with other people, you’ll need to convert it to PDF.
+Yet, PowerPoint presentations are hard to distribute, and if you want to share your business plan with others, you’ll need to convert it to PDF.

 How do you write a business plan for one page?

 What should I include in a one-page business plan?
-Describe the issues your business and product will address, the state of the industry, your target audience, the key facts about your business, your launch plan, how you will sell your product, the financial plan, how much investment you need, and why now is the right time to start.
+Describe the issues your business and product will address, the state of the industry, your target audience, the critical facts about your business, your launch plan, how you will sell your product, the financial plan, how much investment you need,, and why now is the right time to start.

 Summing up